-The guidelines in this Section VII are not applicable to directors that do not also serve in management positions within the Company.
+The guidelines in this Section VII are not applicable to non-employee directors.

 VIII.
 CORPORATE OPPORTUNITIES

 Employees and directors are prohibited from:

 - Personally taking for themselves opportunities that are discovered through the use of corporate property, information or position; - Using corporate property, information or position for personal gain; and - Competing with the Company.